Money in the Bank (novel)

 Money in the Bank is a novel by P. G. Wodehouse, first published in the United States on 9 January 1942 by Doubleday, Doran, New York, and in the United Kingdom on 27 May 1946 by Herbert Jenkins, London.
-UK publication was delayed while Wodehouse was under suspicion of collaboration during the Second World War.
-The book was published in English in Germany in August 1949 by Tauchnitz.
+The UK publication was delayed while Wodehouse was under suspicion of collaboration during the Second World War.

-The country house Shipley Hall, which features in this novel and Something Fishy (1957), was based on a real house, Fairlawne, where Wodehouse's daughter Leonora lived after she married in 1932.
+The country house Shipley Hall, which features in this novel and Something Fishy (1957), was based on a real house, Fairlawne in Kent, where Wodehouse's daughter Leonora lived after she married in 1932.